FauzanWaseem786/FauzanWaseem786/README.md

 - 👋 Hi, I’m @FauzanWaseem
 - 👀 I’m interested in web dev amd data analysis
-- 🌱 I’m currently learning apache spark
+- 🌱 I’m currently learning Docker and next.js
 - 💞️ I’m looking to collaborate on web development or data analysis
-- 📫 How to reach me --mail me at-- fauzan.ece17@nituk.ac.in
+- 📫 How to reach me --mail me at-- vasufauzan100@gmail.com

 <!---
 FauzanWaseem786/FauzanWaseem786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.